Aitana Bonmatí: 2024–25

+Bonmatí remained a central figure for Barcelona during the 2024–25 season, having signed a new contract in September 2024 until 2028, despite reported strong interest from other clubs.
+She played a decisive role in Barcelona's run to the 2025 UEFA Women's Champions League final, including their 8–2 aggregate victory over Chelsea in the semi-finals, and was subsequently named the 2024–25 Champions League Player of the Season after recording four goals and a competition-high five assists.
+In September that year, she won her third consecutive Ballon d'Or, becoming the first female player to achieve this feat.

+2025–26

+In December 2025, Bonmati was named The Best FIFA Women's Player of the year for 2025, for the third year running.

 International career

 Youth

 Bonmatí has played at every junior level of the Spain women's national football team, including the U-17, U-19 and U-20 national teams.

 At 15 years old, Bonmatí was called up as part of Spain's squad for the 2014 UEFA Women's U-17 Euro.
 She scored her first U-17 national team goals with a brace against Germany in a 4–0 group stage win, helping Spain finish first in Group B. From there, Spain advanced past the semi-finals after a 2–1 win against England.
 Bonmatí reached the final where she started the match, but ultimately finished runner-up in the tournament as Spain lost to Germany on penalties.
 She registered 398 total minutes in the tournament.

 Months later, she participated in the 2014 FIFA U-17 Women's World Cup where she mostly had a substitute role.
 In the semi-final, Bonmatí was a halftime substitute against Italy, where Spain advanced after defeating them 2–0.
 Bonmatí was substituted on in the 53rd minute of the final, where Spain lost 0–2 to Japan.

 Additionally, she was a member of the Spain U-17 squad that won the 2015 UEFA Women's U-17 Euro.
 In the group stage, she registered her first and only goal of the tournament in a 4–0 win against Germany.
 Spain finished first in Group A where they then faced France in the semi-final.
 She started and played through extra time where the match ended up going to penalties.
 She converted her penalty to end the shootout 4–3 and advance to the final against Switzerland.
 With a 5–2 win in the final, Bonmatí earned her first international title and was subsequently named to the Team of the Tournament for her standout performances throughout the competition.